 It is the land where I was born and raised.
 Where I never lacked in anything.
 Where I had the freedom to choose to become a graphic designer and photojournalist.
 Where I earned enough to become independent and travel at young age.
 For all this I am and always will be grateful.
 Visiting other countries made me appreciate our high living standard, our right to vote and the freedom of expression even more.
-And yet, I often struggle with… yeah, with what?
-With too much rules and regulations, too much order, too much perfection, too much security, too many prejudices and therefore too much boredom.
+And yet, I often struggle.
+I struggle with too much rules and regulations, too much order, too much perfection, too much security, too many prejudices and therefore too much boredom.
 What is left when there is no room for the unexpected, for drama, for danger, some chaos?
 For too many Swiss the only thing left is fear… fear of the unexpected, the insecurity, the new and unknown.
 They see their comfortable lifes and wealth threatened.
-They see it threatened by the refugee who is living on a few bucks a day, by the Chinese business man who is investing money in our country, by their new neighbour who has a complicated name and goes to mosque on Friday rather than to church on Sunday.
+They see it threatened by the refugee who is living on a few bucks a day, by the Chinese business man who is investing money in our country, by their new neighbour who has a strange name and goes to mosque on Friday rather than to church on Sunday.